Assignments often feel disjointed and haphazard, much like the metal panels of Tuletornen.

 • Content must be ≥ 250 words

-• Post must be assigned to 1 or 2 categories
+• Post must be assigned to 1 category (by week)

 • Post must have 2–5 tags